Many software developers erroneously think that if they get a good review, they’ll get a raise or promotion.

 You have to make your own opportunity.

-Most of the rest of this chapter will focus on ways you can do that.
+Most of the rest of this post will focus on ways you can do that.

 Ways that you can not just sit at your desk and do your work, and even do a good job of it, but to do more, to become more.